liftedkilt/betterthan.gold/content/resources.md

 <!--more-->
 ## Purchasing Bitcoin
 **[Swan Bitcoin](https://swanbitcoin.com/betterthangold) -**
-Swan Bitcoin is run by a team that really cares about Bitcoin.
-They are a Bitcoin-only company run by a team that really cares about Bitcoin.
+A Bitcoin only company that is run by a team who is passionate about helping people stack sats.

 ---